Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 We ran the following command line:
 `roary -e --mafft -f dataset_generation/results/pangenome_cds -i 90 Gff_files/*.gff -p 8`
 where Gff_files is the location of all the previously generated Prokka Gff files.
-The two main outputs of Roary used in this work are dataset_generation/results/pangenome_cds/gene_presence_absence.csv, providing the presence-absence information in the different ECOR strains for all the identified genes (or locus) identified in the pangenome, and dataset_generation/results/pangenome_cds/cds_sequences.fa a multi-sequence fasta file containing all sequences of the coding sequences pangenome ; We also share the summary file dataset_generation/results/pangenome_cds/summary_statistics.txt
+The two main outputs of Roary used in this work are dataset_generation/results/pangenome_cds/gene_presence_absence.csv, providing the presence-absence information in the different ECOR strains for all the identified genes (or contig) identified in the pangenome, and dataset_generation/results/pangenome_cds/cds_sequences.fa a multi-sequence fasta file containing all sequences of the coding sequences pangenome ; We also share the summary file dataset_generation/results/pangenome_cds/summary_statistics.txt
 The rest of the output is available on Zenodo: ADD LINK

 We further utilized Piggy (https://doi.org/10.1093/gigascience/giy015) to generate the pangenome of IGRs.
 We installed Piggy following the directions provided on the GitHub repository: https://github.com/harry-thorpe/piggy (`git clone https://github.com/harry-thorpe/piggy.git` - Commit Hash 68079ae1c310865d9d3a54221f8f3b3993329081).